After A Baby Fox Was Rescued By A Farmer, She Made An Unexpected New Canine Friend

 ARTERRA/Universal Images Group via Getty Images

-Many people find foxes irresistibly cute, and in recent years, domesticated foxes have become popular pets, with owners sharing their stories online.
-But in Australia, the situation with these furry animals is far more complex.
+A lot of people think foxes are incredibly cute, and in recent years, tame foxes have become trendy pets, with owners posting about them online.
+But in Australia, the story with these furry animals is much more complicated.

 ADVERTISEMENT